Attendance

 *To excuse a College Visit (Maximum 3 Days Per Year)

 Students are encouraged to visit colleges in the summer or on weekends.
-A College Visit absence will be marked unexcused until proper documentation is received verifying the visit. ie: official written invitation from college for a specified visit date, stamped signature on college letterhead with date of visit, etc.
+A College Visit absence will be marked unexcused until proper documentation is received verifying the visit. ie: official written invitation from college for a specified visit date, stamped signature on college letterhead with date of visit.

 Excused Absences